afa7789/EthereumRIO2022/README.md

 #### Acknowledgment

 I would like to acknowledge and thanks for the team that come up with the event and in special to [Sol](https://github.com/solangegueiros) due to her wonderfull didactic.
+To all the friends made, highlighting Antonio from [Criptonomia](https://criptonomia.com/), and the guys from Pods and Defi Basket.

 ![!Theme Image](resources/calcada_bootcamp.png)